you are 13 years old and made of fresh

 a callous teacher tells you, don’t worry. if they jump,

-all they’ll do is break bones.
+all they’ll do is break bones. so you take matters into

 your own hands, begging them to stop, to